Fiat X1/9: Production and model evolution

 The car was intended to replace the 850 Spider, another Bertone design, not the larger and pricier 124 Sport Spider whose production continued for much of the X1/9's life.
 The car's monocoque body was produced at the Bertone factory in Grugliasco (Turin) and then transported to the Fiat's Lingotto factory for final assembly.
 As mentioned before, the X1/9's type 128 AS 1290 cc single overhead cam straight-four engine was derived from the Fiat 128, specifically from the 128 Coupé 1300.

 Changes included a new cast aluminium oil sump, complementing the aluminium cylinder head.
 With a twin-choke Weber 32 DMTR carburettor and an 8.9:1 compression ratio, the engine produced 75 PS at 6,000 rpm and convert 9.9 of torque at 3,400 rpm.
 The all-synchronized 4-speed transmission was also carried over from the 128, though with a taller fourth gear ratio to exploit the sports car's better aerodynamics.
 As a consequence the X1/9 had a top speed of over 170 km/h, 10 km/h higher than the similarly engined but 65 kg lighter 128 Coupé 1300.

 As standard the X1/9 came with 4.5J×13-inch stamped steel wheels fitted with 145 HR 13 tyres, while cast alloy wheels were an extra-cost option.

 Suspension was fully independent, with MacPherson struts front and rear.
 The split circuit brake system used equally sized 227 mm solid discs all around.
 Steering was rack and pinion.

 The interior, upholstered in leatherette, featured two bucket seats with integrated headrests and a four-spoke steering wheel (resembling the one fitted to the Lamborghini Marzal).
 The engine cover and rear trunk could be opened with (lockable) interior latches located on the driver's side door jamb.

-The original 1.3-litre, 4-speed X1/9 can be distinguished from the later 1.5-litre, 5-speed model by its wrap-around steel split bumpers with rubber blocks, and the shallower engine compartment lid.
+Due to the fact that elements of a frontwheel drive car with a tranverse engine were 'simply' moved backwards, some uncommon solutions can be found: the rear suspension has adjustable auxiliary control arms, the speedometer is driven by a very long cable running forward from the gearbox and making a 180 degree turn, and the cooling system with radiator in the front features long coolant tubes running to the engine in the rear.

 Fiat began marketing a right-hand drive variant in 1976.
 Prior to this, Radbourne Racing had been converting left-hand drive X1/9s to a right-hand drive configuration for sale in the UK market.
 None of these early conversions are believed to remain in existence.